DurgaMurali/Search_As_You_Type-Using-SQL/README.md

 python exact_search.py
 python fuzzy_search.py
 ```
+3. Update 'host', 'user', 'password' with your credentials in all the statements - *mysql.connect(host="localhost", user="root", password="Mydatabase", database="paperdb")* in *main.py* file.
-3. Run the main.py file to test the search features in the UI.
+4. Run the main.py file to test the search features in the UI.
 ```
 python main.py
 ```